lucaspauker/hmi-time-series-analysis/README.md

 ---

 The code for this project is included in this repo as an Jupyter notebook.
+Also check out my [blog post](https://www.lucaspauker.ml/projects/14) on this project!

 ---